Game: The Whispering Vault

 Ever seen a long duel in a horror movie?
 Doesn’t tend to happen.
 The Whispering Vault is quick and deadly.

 The player characters are encouraged to describe the effects of the combat round based off a simple dice roll.
-If they go too far, describing too much damage or success, then the GM is encouraged to address game balance by steering the encounter and controlling the shadow, the human cultist or Unbidden differently.
+Suppose they go too far, describing too much damage or success.
+In that case, the GM is encouraged to address game balance by steering the encounter and controlling the shadow, the human cultist or Unbidden, differently.

 Having said that I want to stress that the mechanics are concrete enough to reassure the players that the GM isn’t cheating the system.
 If the players get lucky dice rolls, then they’ll be as fortunate and capable in the conflict.